 Noise exposure limits according to OSHA

-These noise exposure limits are called “permissible exposure limits” (PELs) by OSHA.
+OSHA refers to these noise exposure limits as “permissible exposure limits” (PELs.
 There is also an “action level” set forth by OSHA where an employer has to start providing the necessary protections.

 OSHA’s noise exposure limit

-OSHA regulations require employers to provide hearing protection when employees are exposed to levels of 85 dBA or more over an 8-hour period.
+OSHA requires employers to provide hearing protection when employees are exposed to levels of 85 dBA or more over an 8-hour period.
 Levels above 85 dBA are considered the “action level” where employers ensure protective measures are taken.
 This includes all employees, regardless of their age or physical condition.

-It is recommended that workers are not exposed to noise in excess of 85 dB over an eight-hour period because this level is below that may cause permanent hearing damage.
+It is recommended that workers are not exposed to noise more than 85 dB over an eight-hour period because this level is below that may cause permanent hearing damage.

-The following table shows the OSHA PELs and NIOSH RELs (recommended exposure limit) for employees exposed to noise (in decibels):
+The following table shows the OSHA PELs for employees exposed to noise (in decibels):

 The rule OSHA abides by when determining these numbers is that when there is a 5 dBA increase, the time of exposure should be reduced by half.